 White men who commit crimes don’t have to suffer such indignities.
 Instead, they get the Brock Turner treatment.
 Turner—someone convicted of sexual assault—who was sentenced to a paltry six months in county jail for the crime of rape.
 He will likely serve only half that sentence.
 In justifying the inadequate jail time, (5), “A prison sentence would have a severe impact on him.
 I think he will not be a danger to others.”

 > Manhood is ascribed to black boys because we are part of a culture

 > where innocence and blackness are seen as antithetical.

 This is how whiteness works.
 Turner is seen as human, as a victim in the crime he committed.
 He is a “good young man.”
 He is allowed to have both a past and a future and this past and future are worthy of consideration.
 His crime is a mistake, not a scarlet letter, not a reflection of his character.

 Brock Turner assaulted a woman behind a Dumpster in an alley.
 His victim was unconscious.
 He lifted her dress.
 He removed her underwear.
 He penetrated her without her consent.
 Turner took at least one picture of her breasts with his cell phone.
 Brock Turner was only stopped because two passersby noticed him and intervened.
 Before Turner committed this sexual assault, he had tried to kiss the victim’s sister, who rejected him.
 Twice.
 That’s when he found the victim, who was drunk and alone, and before long, unconscious.
 Brock Turner’s crime is revolting.
 His crime is deliberate.

-The victim wrote an eloquent and impassioned statement about her experience, about how she has suffered, about the repercussions of Brock Turner’s crime.
+The victim wrote (6) about her experience, about how she has suffered, about the repercussions of Brock Turner’s crime.
 Her words were not enough to overcome the power of Brock Turner’s whiteness.